Human-Centric Spatial Augmented Reality for Interactive (Dis)assembly Operator Assistance

 Motivation

 This project addresses limitations of conventional assembly instructions that rely on static manuals or wearable devices.
 By projecting guidance directly onto the workspace, SAR reduces cognitive load and improves task flow.
+The project further targets Industry 5.0 operator assistance by extending SAR from guidance-only to capability augmentation, combining task awareness with posture and cognitive-state feedback under privacy-preserving constraints suitable for real shop-floor deployment.

 System Architecture